NOC-OI/python-advanced-esces/_episodes/07-numpy-and-numba.md

 system, what we can do is compile a function for a given data type once we know what type it can be given.
 Subsequent calls to the same function with the same type make use of the already-compiled machine code that was generated the first time.
-This adds a significant overhead to the first run of a function, since the compilation takes longer than the less optimised compilation that Python does when it runs a function; however, subsequent calls to that function are generally significantly faster.
+This adds significant overhead to the first run of a function since the compilation takes longer than the less optimised compilation that Python does when it runs a function; however, subsequent calls to that function are generally significantly faster.
 If another type is supplied later, then it can be compiled a second time.